 Related Third Parties

 Federal Trade Commission: As part of a peer-to-peer security breach investigation, the Federal Trade Commission asked Tiversa for files containing 100 or more Social Security numbers.
 Basically, since Tiversa is in the business of helping security-challenged companies turn over a new leaf, the commission figured they’d know where the proverbial bodies were buried.
-And as such, the FTC wanted Tiversa to snitch on any companies with crappy security operations.
-Tiversa swears, however, that they didn’t hand over the LabMD files.
+Essentially, the FTC wanted Tiversa to snitch on companies with crappy security operations.
+Tiversa swears, however, that it didn’t hand over the LabMD files.

-Regardless, in August 2013, the FTC filed a complaint against LabMD for failing to exercise reasonable measures to ensure the security and protection of sensitive patient data.
+Regardless, in August 2013, the FTC filed a complaint against LabMD.
+The charges?
+Failing to exercise reasonable measures to ensure the security of sensitive patient data.

 The Privacy Institute: Though it’s unclear how the file landed in their laps, an entity identified in court documents as the Privacy Institute somehow obtained a copy of the rogue LabMd files.
-The Privacy Institute eventually complied with a demand from the FTC for the file in question, and the FTC launched an investigation.
+The Privacy Institute eventually complied with a demand from the FTC for the file in question.
+Subsequently, the FTC launched an investigation.

 Why Tech Company Tiversa Filed A Trade Libel Lawsuit

-Tiversa brass weren’t impressed with Daugherty’s assertions that their company was a government henchman that dimmed on clients.
+Tiversa brass weren’t impressed with Daugherty’s assertions.
 Nor was Team Tiversa impressed with LabMD’s seeming compliance with Daughtery’s narrative.
 So, the digital data security company filed a defamation lawsuit.

 The Defendant’s Argument To Dismiss The Defamation Suit…

-As is the case in most business defamation lawsuits, upon notice of the claim, the defendant’s lawyers filed a motion to dismiss.
+The defendant’s lawyers first filed a motion to dismiss.
 Though, instead of just arguing “truth,” Daugherty’s attorney also argued hyperbole (in the US, a constitutionally protected form of speech).

-Fischer was also convinced that Tiversa would be able to present a valid argument against any “truth defense” the defendants might offer at trial since Tiversa says it inadvertently, not intentionally, accessed LabMD’s file.
-By accepting the plaintiff’s assertions as true (which a judge must do when deciding whether or not to flag through a suit to trial stage), Fisher waved the case through to the next step.
+Fischer also felt Tiversa would be able to present valid arguments against a “truth defense” since Tiversa inadvertently, not intentionally, accessed LabMD’s file.
+By accepting the plaintiff’s assertions as true, Fisher waved the case to the next step.

 Speak With A Business Defamation Attorney Today

-If you are an Internet or tech business in need of legal counsel, get in touch with Kelly / Warner Law, today.
-Our track record is enviable and we know the niche extremely well.
-And remember, not every legal action blows up into a full-fledged lawsuit.
-Oftentimes, issues can be resolved quickly and quietly, with just a simple letter.
+If you’re an Internet or tech business in need of legal counsel, get in touch with Kelly / Warner Law.
+Not every legal action grows into a full-fledged lawsuit.
+Often, issues can be resolved quickly and quietly, with just a simple letter.